 I don’t often turn the spotlight on myself.
 But my birthday is this week.
 And to celebrate, I wanted to reacquaint you with a recipe I shared very early on in this blog’s lifetime – my favorite cocktail, a margarita.

-This Rhubarb Margarita is also known as The Farmgirl Margarita around here.
+I often refer to this drink as The Farmgirl Margarita.
 When I think of rhubarb, I think of growing up on the farm – where my love for rhubarb began, thanks to Mom.
-It seems that all of these things make this the perfect drink to celebrate my birthday, don’t you think?!

 This is my go-to margarita for spring and summer, when the rhubarb is fresh and abundant.
 With a good amount of chilled, bubbly club soda in the glass, this rhubarb margarita is wonderfully refreshing.
-Serve it with my favorite Taco Salad and Pickled Red Onions or with these beautifully charred Grilled Margarita Shrimp, so very good!
+I like to serve it with my favorite Taco Salad and Pickled Red Onions or these beautifully charred Margarita Grilled Shrimp, so very good!

 What to make with rhubarb?